mvysny/vaadin-on-kotlin/docs/guides/databases.md

   takes an existing DataProvider and creates a new one, which delegates all data-fetching calls to the old one but always ANDs given filter with any filters set by the `setFilter()`.

+This module provides a default set of filter components intended to be used with Vaadin Grid, to perform filtering of the data shown in the Grid:

+* A `NumberFilterPopup` which allows the user to specify a numeric range of accepted values, which may be potentially open.
+* A `DateRangePopup` which allows the user to specify a date range of accepted values.
+* A `BooleanComboBox` which is betterly suited for filtering than a `Checkbox` since it has three states: `true`: filters beans having the `true` value in given property; `false`: filters beans having the `false` value in given property; `null` which disables the filter.
+* An `enumComboBox()` function which allows the user to filter for a particular enum constant.

+In addition, you can use any Vaadin field component:

+* A `TextField` for starts-with or full-text filtering.
+* A `ComboBox` with pre-populated values, to mimic `enumComboBox()` when there's a limited set of values present in the column.
+* Possibly others.

+`FilterBar.configure()` configures all filter fields by default as follows:

+* the width is set to 100%
+* the clear button is made visible for `TextField` and `ComboBox`.
+* `HasValueChangeMode.setValueChangeMode` is set to `ValueChangeMode.LAZY`: not to bombard the database with EAGER, but also not to wait until the focus is lost from the filter - not a good UX since the user types in something and waits and waits and waits with nothing going on.

+You can override the `configure()` function to modify this behaviour.

+Note that the filter components need an implementation of the `FilterFactory` to properly generate filter objects for a particular database backend.
+By default the [DataLoaderFilterFactory] is used: it produces `vok-dataloader`-compatible `Filter` instances which are accepted by [vok-framework-v10-vokdb](../vok-framework-v10-vokdb) module.
+This detail is hidden within the `asFilterBar()` function.

+There is no support for JPA.

 ### Showing an Arbitrary Output of Any SQL SELECT Command

 Say that we have a join which joins Persons with their departments.
 Something like the following: